jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Acknowledgements {#ack}

-The authors would like to thank Christian Huitema, Ari Keranen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kuhlewind, David Allan and many others for interesting discussions in this problem space.
+The authors would like to thank Christian Huitema, Ari Keranen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kuhlewind, David Allan, Daniel Migault and many others for interesting discussions in this problem space.